Recognition of Prior Learning

 - HLTAAP003 Analyse and respond to client health information

-- CHCPRP003 Reflect and improve own professional practice
+- CHCPRP003 Reflect and improve upon professional practice

 Step 2) We require Justice of the Peace certified copies of your certificate and Statement of attainment from your previous course/qualification.